cakephp/docs/en/development/routing.rst

              string '&'
            * full - if true the full base URL will be prepended.

     Generate a URL for the specified action.
-Returns an URL pointing to a combination of controller and action. $url can be:
+Returns a URL pointing to a combination of controller and action. $url can be:

     * Empty - the method will find the address to the actual controller/action.